 At the same time, Seaspan announced an agreement with YZJ under which it has converted its remaining options to acquire up to four 10,000 teu vessels into options to acquire up to six 10,000 teu or 14,000 teu design ships, with delivery dates in 2017 and 2018.

-“All of Seaspan’s newbuildings have now been signed to attractive fixed rate time charters with leading liner operators, consistent with our focus on generating strong and stable cash flow for Seaspan’s shareholders,” said Mr Wang.
+“All of Seaspan’s newbuildings have now been signed to attractive fixed rate time charters with leading liner operators, consistent with our focus on generating strong and stable cash flow for Seaspan’s shareholders who were able to buy shares UK earlier in the process,” said Mr Wang.

 “Complementing this success, we are pleased to continue to take steps to position Seaspan to capitalise on the strong demand for Seaspan’s Saver design and the need for large, fuel efficient containerships.”